sunidhii09/snake_game/README.md

 4. Avoid collisions with the walls and the snake's own body.

 # Requirements:
-Python3 with Pygame library installed.
+Python 3 with Pygame library installed.

 # How to Play:
 1. Install Python 3: If you don't have Python 3 installed, you can download it from python.org and follow the installation instructions for your operating system.